Week of June 26, 2016

 Please contact the parish office if you have interest

-in attending class in AUGUST.
+in attending class.

 The Word was made flesh and dwelt among us!

 The Mother of the Eucharistic Adoration Chapel is available for Perpetual Adoration of the Blessed Sacrament seven days a week, 24 hours a day!
 Frequent visits to the chapel are encouraged.
 Everyone is welcome at any time.